Xilinx/u50-abr-video-transcode/xilinx-avc-decoder.md

 In addition, all non-standard resolutions are supported by the decoder up to a maximum resolution of 1920x1080 and a maximum frame rate of 60.
 The decoder supports CABAC bit rate up to 80 Mbps, and CAVLC bit rate up to 160 Mbps.

-For more information about this decoder, please visit [www.xilinx.com](https://www.xilinx.com) or write to aaronb@xilinx.com.

 :arrow_forward:**Next Topic:**  [3.
 Xilinx AVC and HEVC Encoder](xilinx-avc-hevc-encoder.md)